open-aviation/tangram/docs/plugins/frontend.md

   // ..., other settings
   dynamicComponentsPlugin({
     envPath: "../.env",
-    fallbackDir: "./src/components/",
+    fallbackDir: "./src/plugins/",
+    availablePlugins: [
+      "airportSearch",
+      "systemInfo",
+      "sensorsInfo",
+      "cityPair",
-    availablePlugins: ["myPlugin"], // list all your plugins here }),
+      // list all your plugins here
+      "myPlugin", // This is your custom plugin
+    ],
+  }),
 ];
 ```